 65. Leaders frequently acquire information that others do not have.
 How do you handle information that is confidential?
 Do you anticipate sharing confidential information about your ministry with your spouse (if applicable) and, if so, how do you jointly manage such information?

 Godly Character - Pastors and Christian leaders are not immune from temptation that can lead to addictions, sexual sins, and character weaknesses prohibited in the Bible (e.g., Romans 13:13).
-Though these may be sometimes be hidden, minimized or denied by Christian leaders, they always diminish ministry influence, and if left unchecked, often result in a serious betrayal of trust, public embarrassment, loss of ministry position, as well as harm to individuals within or outside the congregation.
+Though these may sometimes be hidden from others, minimized or denied by Christian leaders, they always diminish ministry influence, and if left unchecked, often result in a serious betrayal of trust, public embarrassment, loss of ministry position, as well as harm to individuals within or outside the congregation.

 66. In Colossians 3:5-10, Christians are given a list of sins that are to be “put to death.”
 Are you free from addictive or habitual practices that are manifestations of any of these sins (for example, regular uncontrolled outbursts of anger, viewing of pornographic materials, compulsive spending and greed, vindictive behaviour, use of addictive substances, etc.)?